DianaGao/Random-Forest-Model/README.md

 # ![](ConfusionMatrix.PNG)

 ## K-fold cross validation evaluation
 After iterated for 20 times, the mean of the accuracy is 0.866, and the standard deviation is 0.1.
-The evaluation results show the model is high in accuracy and low in bias.
+The evaluation results show the model is high in accuracy, low in bias and low in variance.

 ## Culmulative accuracy profile visualization
 ![](CAPcurve.PNG)